paulinasiwko/mediporta/README.md

 ## Overview

-Storybook is a React mini project completed as part of the recruiting process.
+This is a React mini project completed as part of the recruiting process.

 ## Table of Contents